 “While it is true that retention programmes abound on our campuses, most institutions have not taken student retention seriously,” noted Vincent Tinto, distinguished university professor emeritus in the School of Education at Syracuse University.
 “They have done little to change the essential character of college, little to alter the prevailing character of student educational experience and therefore little to address the deeper roots of student attrition.
 As a result, most efforts to enhance student success, though successful to some degree, have had more limited impact than they should or could.”7

 So what should institutions of higher education do differently?
 How can they develop effective strategies to help students succeed in college?

-For an institution of higher education focused on improving student success outcomes, developing a definition of success on that particular campus constitutes an essential first step.
-Once the end goal is clear, the institution can develop a holistic, student-centered strategy across all dimensions of the student experience, from the classroom to support services to campus operations to relationships with the broader community, with all designed to foster measurable improvements in persistence rates, time to graduation, and completion rates (see figure 2).
+For an institution of higher education focussed on improving student success outcomes, developing a definition of success on that particular campus constitutes an essential first step.
+Once the end goal is clear, the institution can develop a holistic, student-centred strategy across all dimensions of the student experience, from the classroom to support services to campus operations to relationships with the broader community, with all designed to foster measurable improvements in persistence rates, time to graduation and completion rates (see figure 2).

 The proportion of students coming to college from wealthy or middle-class families—students who tend to be well-equipped to complete their postsecondary degree—is shrinking.
 Before long, a majority of US schoolchildren will likely be raised in low-income households (see figure 3).8 Many of these students will come from high-poverty states in the South, the region that is expected to see the most growth in high school graduates over the next decade (see figure 4).
 Among low-income graduates who attend college, many will be the first in their families to do so.
 These students often face an especially tough path to graduation.